R. Kwas Mar 2010, updates - on going.

 Actual Experience with High Parasitic Load from an Audio Amp: After locating the cause of a dead (new) Battery, Jonathan P. writes: "...It turns out that the booster I installed to beef up my radio and speaker system never really turns off.
 Just goes into some dumb standby mode and wipes out the battery in 48 hours.
 So I installed a relay that resolved the problem.
 I basically followed the "last thing I did" advice (see above!) and with my ohm-meter gizmo found I had wired the darn thing into an always on fuse. " [He didn't measure it, but I just wonder how much current the thing was drawing... when it was doing NOTHING!...it's probably a Class A (known for low distortion) amplifier with high quiescent current.
 An its On/Off switch is just a switch on the signal input (clearly not power!), to avoid an On-POP in the speakers.
 He didn't give details, but that would be an ideal load for the Ignition Slave Relay...one could leave the power amp's power switch ON.

 "Jumping Batteries": Since we are trying to use a charged battery to "help" another dead or semi-discharged one, both need to be connected in parallel...therefore: Positive to Positive , Negative to Negative is the rule!
 Taking a moment to be ABSOLUTELY SURE of this is important, as getting it wrong can lead to BIG DAMAGE!

 Best Practice for Jumping Batteries:

-Separate Helper Battery to Dead Vehicle: If Helper Battery is separate and not in a Helper Vehicle, there is no issue, because there is no second Charging System involved!
-Connect Helper Battery to Dead Vehicle and crank away!
+Separate Helper Battery to Dead Vehicle: If Helper Battery is separate and not in a Helper Vehicle, there is little issue, because there is no second Charging System involved!
+Connect Helper Battery to Dead Vehicle (* See Note 1) and crank away!